 EVENTS AND MEDIA COORDINATOR

-The events and media coordinator’s primary role is to work closely with the director of events, as well as the deputy director, and another coordinator to manage a dynamic and fast-paced national program of content and revenue-generating events, including the Walrus Talks, Walrus Leadership Dinners, and the Walrus Foundation Gala.
-The events program at the Walrus is central to the success of the organization, and this position plays an important role.
+The events and media coordinator’s primary role is to work closely with the director of events and the Walrus events team to manage the fast-paced national program of content and revenue-generating events, including the Walrus Talks, Walrus Leadership Dinners, and more.
+The ambitious and expanding events program at the Walrus is central to the success of the organization, and this new position will play an important role.

-Responsibilities include finding, inviting, and tracking event guests; writing and preparing event programs and materials; working with organizational databases; creating and executing publicity and marketing campaigns for each event; media outreach for earned media coverage; working internally with other departments to execute event marketing plans; booking travel for speakers and events staff; preparing post-event reports; research; audience relations; and more.
+Responsibilities include finding, inviting, and tracking event guests; writing and preparing event programs and materials; working with organizational databases; creating and executing publicity and marketing campaigns for each event; managing media outreach for earned media coverage; working internally with other departments to execute event marketing plans; developing external promotional partnerships; working with the director of events to identify and book speakers; booking travel for speakers and events staff; preparing post-event reports; conducting research; fostering positive audience relations; and more.

 This position requires a bachelor’s degree and two years of events and/or marketing experience.

 Basic office computing on Apple platforms; knowledge of databases (Salesforce knowledge a bonus); basic design ability helpful; knowledge of Canadian media landscape; experience in marketing and media outreach; finely tuned organizational skills; a high level of motivation and keenly developed goal-and deadline-oriented habits; a strong work ethic; an ability to manage multiple relationships and projects simultaneously and with an eye to both short-term and long-term deadlines and goals; and the capacity to work independently while being an excellent team player.